Online Data Augmentation for Forecasting with Deep Learning: Introduction

-We can tackle these issues by doing data augmentation during the training process, i.e., on-the-fly data augmentation \cite{nguyen2020improving}.
-By augmenting the original data with a new synthetic dataset at each iteration, the model is exposed to a constantly changing dataset variations.
-This process can be beneficial because it enables a better exploration of the underlying data generation process.
-This has the potential to prevent the model from overfitting spurious patterns, thereby improving forecasting performance.
-On-the-fly data augmentation has been recently used in speech recognition problems with promising results \cite{park2019specaugment,nguyen2020improving}.
-To our knowledge, this is the first application of this approach to time series data and forecasting tasks.

-This paper presents a novel approach for training deep learning forecasting models using data augmentation called \texttt{OnDAT} (On-the-fly Data Augmentation for Time series). \texttt{OnDAT} works by augmenting the mini-batch of time series at each iteration of a deep neural network.
-We formalize \texttt{OnDAT} using a data augmentation technique based on seasonal decomposition and moving blocks bootstrapping (MBB) \cite{bergmeir2016bagging}, though other methods can be applied.
-The randomness of the bootstrapping procedure ensures that the augmented dataset is different at every run.
-Moreover, \texttt{OnDAT} involves creating a augmented dataset during both the training and validation steps.
-The validation stage benefits from data augmentation to obtain better performance estimates, which also improves the early stopping and model checkpointing mechanisms.
+To address these limitations, we propose an online data augmentation framework that generates synthetic samples during training.
+This approach fits naturally with the iterative nature of neural network training, where parameters are updated using mini-batches of data.
+By creating synthetic samples for each batch alongside their original counterparts, we maintain a balanced representation between real and synthetic data throughout the training process.
+This balanced representation helps prevent the model from overfitting spurious patterns created during the augmentation process, thereby improving forecasting accuracy.
+The framework is agnostic to both the augmentation method and neural network architecture, making it widely applicable.
+Moreover, this approach eliminates the need to store a large augmented dataset by generating synthetic samples online.

+While online data augmentation has been explored in speech recognition and computer vision problems \cite{park2019specaugment,nguyen2020improving,hou2023learn}, time series forecasting presents unique challenges due to its temporal nature and the need to preserve complex patterns such as trends and seasonality.
+Our work is, to our knowledge, the first application of online data augmentation in this context, demonstrating its effectiveness for forecasting tasks.

-We validate the proposed method using 75797 time series from 8 benchmark databases.
-The results of the experiments suggest that \texttt{OnDAT} leads to better forecasting performance than apriori data augmentation or no augmentation.
-In summary, the contributions of this work are the following: \begin{itemize} \item The formalization of on-the-fly data augmentation for univariate time series forecasting problems;
+We validate the proposed method using 3797 time series from 6 benchmark datasets.
+The results of the experiments suggest that online data augmentation leads to better forecasting performance relative to several offline data augmentation variants or training models without augmentation.
+In summary, the contributions of this work are the following: \begin{itemize} \item A novel framework for online data augmentation for training univariate time series forecasting models using deep learning;

-\item \texttt{OnDAT}, a method that applies on-the-fly data augmentation based on seasonal decomposition and bootstrapping for training deep learning global forecasting models;

-\item An empirical study comparing \texttt{OnDAT} with different training strategies and data augmentation approaches, including a discussion about the implications in terms of forecasting performance and computational scalability. \end{itemize}